jakemcdermott/awx/awx/api/templates/api/inventory_script_view.md

 when running jobs without removing them from the inventory.
 Specify a query string of `?all=1` to return all hosts, including disabled ones.

+Specify a query string of `?subset=shard2of5` to product an inventory that has a restricted number of hosts according to the rules of job sharding.

 ## Host Response

 Make a GET request to this resource with a query string similar to